-There's no point to backtesting Anchored indicator that are manually set since it's curve-fit to the corresponding chart (and also won't give you a lot of information to analyze).

-TrendSpider's automatically anchored indicators, however, open the door to interesting possibilities.
+There's no point to backtesting Anchored indicators that are manually set since it's curve-fit to the corresponding chart and also won't provide you a lot of information to analyze.
+However, TrendSpider's automatically anchored indicators open the door to interesting possibilities.

-For example, you can set the AVWAP to a first candle of a week and use it as a take-profit level.
-Or set the AVWAP to a recent gap and use as a stop-loss level.
+For example, you can set the AVWAP to the first candle of a week and use it as a take-profit level or set the AVWAP to a recent gap and use it as a stop-loss level.
 You can then use these levels as part of your trading strategies and backtest them in the Strategy Tester.

-Example of backtesting Auto AVWAP in Continuous mode
+Example of backtesting Auto AVWAP in Continuous mode:

-IMPORTANT NOTE: Continuous mode is not available for Highest High, Lowest Low and Highest Volume anchoring points.
-That's because they use a concept of a "window" which is forward-looking, which makes it useless when backtesting.
-I.e., if you have AVWAP for Highest High and Window=20, then there's no chance for it to catch a maximum at candle X until at least 10 candless pass after this candle (so we could really tell that this candle X has the highest high indeed).
+Caveat: “Continuous Mode” is not available for Highest High, Lowest Low, and Highest Volume anchoring points because they use a concept of a "window" which is forward-looking and makes it useless when backtesting. i.e., if you have AVWAP for Highest High and Window=20, then there's no chance for it to catch a maximum at candle X until at least 10 candles pass after this candle (so we could really tell that this candle X has the highest high indeed).

 Backtesting for Volume by Price (VbP) is not supported at the moment since VbP doesn't have Continuous Mode.

-Scanning with Anchored Indicators
+Using Market Scanner with Anchored Indicators

 Continuous Mode: We recommend scanning with non-Continuous Anchored indicators, as the opposite makes little to no sense.

-Alerts with Anchored Indicators
+Using Alerts with Anchored Indicators

+Caveat: Auto-anchored indicators are more likely to change the anchor point over time as new candles emerge and new appropriate anchoring points appear.
 For example, imagine that you set an alert on AVWAP anchored to Blue Raindrop.
-If your alerts lives long enough, then it might come to the point where a new Blue Raindrop has emerged, and this AVWAP will catch up for the new anchoring point.
-You will see the same if you open your chart for sure.
+If your alerts live long enough, then it might come to the point where a new Blue Raindrop has emerged, and this AVWAP will catch up for the new anchoring point.
+The same can be observed when you will open your chart for sure.